‘Look after my babies’: In Ethiopia, a Tigray family’s quest

 “You’re all they have.”

 That evening, Abraha returned to what he and his children now call home, thanks to those who helped them get out alive.
 He picked up the baby girls and again searched their faces for traces of their mother.
-His family agrees, one of the girls does look like Letay.
+His family agrees, one of the babies does look like Letay.

 In the fear and despair following their birth, the twins were left unnamed.
 There was no time.
 Finally, Abraha’s young son Micheale christened them himself.